Tonyog1234/BankAccountProject/README.md

 -List of accounts

 # Typical operation
--Add, delete, search, and display a account's attributes.
+-Add, delete, search, and display an account's attributes.
 -Add, delete, search, and display a bank's attributes.
 -Add, delete, search, and display a customer's attributes.